 An Introduction to Hepatitis A

+Hepatitis A was originally referred to as infectious hepatitis and understood to be transmitted differently than serum hepatitis (now known as hepatitis B).
 It has been written that the “earliest accounts of contagious jaundice are found in ancient China.”
 According to the CDC,

 The first descriptions of hepatitis (epidemic jaundice) are generally attributed to Hippocrates.
 Outbreaks of jaundice, probably hepatitis A, were reported in the 17th and 18th centuries, particularly in association with military campaigns.
-Hepatitis A (formerly called infectious hepatitis) was first differentiated epidemiologically from hepatitis B, which has a long incubation period, in the 1940s.
+Hepatitis A (formerly called infectious hepatitis) was first differentiated epidemiologically from hepatitis B, which has a longer incubation period, in the 1940s.
 Development of serologic tests allowed definitive diagnosis of hepatitis B. In the 1970s, identification of the virus, and development of serologic tests helped differentiate hepatitis A from other types of non-B hepatitis.